If you love to eat cheese you'll be glad to hear that it's a large part of a keto diet menu and is one of the best keto-friendly foods.

 Also, avoid pre-packed bags of grated cheese (this is because lots of the packed shredded cheeses contain anti-caking agents, these add extra carbs) – better to grate your own cheese!

-Here are the 7 best cheeses you can eat liberally while on Keto:
+Here's our keto cheese list with the 7 best types you can eat liberally while on Keto:

 1. Halloumi Cheese